madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 gatekeeper, "Please share."
 And the gatekeeper might say "No, I can't violate privacy."
 Or actually they might say something more like, "Pay me."

-Regardless of what their reasoning is -- and they may have other reasons as well -- they are the decider.
-They get to decide whether you get to do a project that studies their data.
+Regardless of what their reasoning is -- and they may have other reasonings as well -- they are the decider.
+They get to decide whether you get to do a project that studies *their* data.
 It's not our data.
-And that influences what is understand and what is not.
+And that influences what is understood and what is not.
 They can discourage research that's not convenient to them.

-What's worse is that it's very hard to add new data.
+What's worse is it's very hard to add new data.
 Sometimes if you want to ask a question of the data, you need to add a little more.
-You need to ask one additional question -- a survey question -- you just want to say, "How do these little things that are easy to answer correlate to something you already have?"
+You need to ask one additional question -- a survey question -- you just want to say, "How do these little things that are easy to answer correlate to this data that you already have?"
 And the answer is almost always, "No" because that relationship with the individuals is of high value to the organization that has collected them.
 And I respect the value of those relationships, I see why they do that, but ... it's limiting.